-The Department of Behavioral Health and Developmental Disabilities (DBHDD) has six regional field offices across Georgia in an effort to be more accessible to the stakeholders involved with the public behavioral health system.
+The Department of Behavioral Health and Developmental Disabilities (DBHDD) administers six regional offices across Georgia.

-Each field office coordinates a community-based system of care through contracted providers for eligible individuals.
-The community-based system allows individuals to receive care in the least restrictive setting possible while helping them to obtain a life of recovery and independence.
+Each of DBHDD's field offices operates a community-based system of care for the clients it serves.
+Regional offices oversee contracts and monitor the performance of private providers who serve people living with developmental disabilities (DD) and behavioral health (BH) challenges.
+The community-based system allows clients to receive care in the least restrictive setting possible while helping them to obtain a life of independence and recovery.

-Each field office provides leadership in building a local collaborative to help inform and communicate about available services; offers technical assistance; and serves as the point of contact for individuals who have difficulty accessing services.
+Each regional office provides planning for and coordination of its provider network; offers technical assistance; and serves as the point of contact for consumers who have questions about accessing services.

-Region 4 Field Office serves the following counties in Southwest Georgia: Baker, Ben Hill, Berrien, Brooks, Calhoun, Colquitt, Cook, Decatur, Dougherty, Early, Echols, Grady, Irwin, Lanier, Lee, Thomas, Miller, Mitchell, Seminole, Terrell, Thomas, Tift, Turner and Worth.
+Region Four serves the following counties in Southwest Georgia: Baker, Ben Hill, Berrien, Brooks, Calhoun, Colquitt, Cook, Decatur, Dougherty, Early, Echols, Grady, Irwin, Lanier, Lee, Thomas, Miller, Mitchell, Seminole, Terrell, Thomas, Tift, Turner and Worth.

-The Regional Advisory Council is a volunteer board comprised of citizens from each of the 24 counties in Region 4.
-The Council identifies community needs and gaps in the current service system and makes recommendations to DBHDD.
+The Regional Planning Board is a volunteer board comprised of citizens from each of the 24 counties in Region Four.
+The Board identifies community needs and gaps in the current service system and makes formal recommendations to DBHDD.
+The Board also produces an annual plan for the region.

-The Region 4 Field Office is located in Thomasville, Georgia.
+The Region Four office is located in Thomasville, Georgia.

-DBHDD Region 4 Field Office
+DBHDD Region Four Office